OpenSDN-io/.github/profile/README.md

 [OpenSDN](https://opensdn.io/) is an open-source, reliable and flexible platform for management of virtual networks.
 As a successor of the famous Tungsten Fabric (TF, OpenContrail) technology, [OpenSDN](https://opensdn.io/) inherits all of TF powerful features:
 - long history (more than 10 years) of succesful industrial usage with supermassive computing hardware;
 - all-in-one approach (data plane, control plane, management plane and main VNF);
-- powerful data plane to management plane feedback loop concept (the Analytics component);
+- powerful data plane to management plane message feedback loop concept (the Analytics component);
 - the support for IPv4 and IPv6 protocols;
 - MPLS and VxLAN overlay technologies;
 - multi-tenancy;